mohanadarafe/System-Hardware-Lab/README.md

 ### The 74LS164SIPO Shift Register
 The 74LS164SIPO Shift Register is used with purpose to shift contents.
 In fact, the job of this shift register is mainly to take a single input and shift all the contents by 1 every clock cycle.
 Moreover, it has 8 outputs noted Qa to Qh.

+### Feedback from the Shift Register
+The 555 Timer feeds the 74LS164SIPO Shift Register a clock, but, the inputs of the shift register must be determined in order to receive feedback from the timing signal generator.
+Therefore, in order to produce feedback, it is necessary to use a new chip called the 7420 NAND Gate.
+Its function is just likes its name, it will have 4 inputs and its output will be fed back to the shift register.
+Here is how the NAND gate looks alike: